matejkubinec/songbook-chordpro/readme.md

 # Songbook Chordpro

 Simple typescript library for parsing songs in chordpro format.
+You can view the package on [npm](npmjs.com/package/songbook-chordpro).

+For a react component that uses the library see: [songbook-chordpro-view](https://github.com/matejkubinec/songbook-chordpro-view).

 ## Installation